Name of Event:#EveryWomanEveryCountry

 Name of Event: Backstreets and Ballots: A Reproductive Justice Walking Tour by Abortion Rights Campaign

-Description of event: Coinciding with the Global Day of Action on Women’s Health, Abortion Rights Campaign will host a unique Reproductive Justice Walking Tour on Sunday 28th May 2017.
+Description of event: Coinciding with the Global Day of Action on Women’s Health, Abortion Rights Campaign hosted a unique Reproductive Justice Walking Tour on Sunday 28th May 2017.

 This event comes in the aftermath of a call for change to the restrictive laws on abortion access in Ireland by a government-convened body of 100 people known as ‘The Citizens Assembly’.
-Our intention is to share with the public the history that has led us to this point; challenges overcome and a struggle for reproductive justice for all that continues.
+Their intention was to share with the public the history that led them to this point; challenges overcome and a struggle for reproductive justice for all that continues.

-Our activist tour guides will take participants along the backstreets of Dublin city to reveal hidden health histories, forgotten feminist heroines and underground pro-choice networks that make up the broad membership of the reproductive justice movement across Ireland.
-There will be surprises along the way to illuminate their journey!
+The activist tour guides took participants along the backstreets of Dublin city to reveal hidden health histories, forgotten feminist heroines and underground pro-choice networks that make up the broad membership of the reproductive justice movement across Ireland.
+There were surprises along the way to illuminate their journey!